This post may contain affiliate links, what’s that? Click here.

 We got to Cape Town after 3 weeks on the road; we’d safaried, we’d hit the beach, we’d driven a few thousand kilometers, and swam with sharks and I honestly didn’t think the city could possibly be as great as all the countryside we’d seen.
 But, ohhhhhh Cape Town is a beaut.
+Here’s how we spent our week in Cape Town.

 Day 1 – Robben Island & Bo-Kaap